Marmara Island: History

 From the fall of the Byzantine Empire through the beginning of the Ottoman period, the island was almost exclusively populated by Greek Orthodox Christians.
 The island was a refuge for the runaways of the Devshirme System.
 For example, in 1567, a group of runaways was protected and hidden by the locals of Marmara Island while the batches of children were being transported from the port of Dutlimanı in Bandırma.
-Beginning in the 17th century some Turks and a relatively large number of Jewish people lived on the island; most of these were Sephardi who had left Spain after the Inquisition.
-During World War I much of the population was forced off the island onto the mainland.
-And, following the war, as a result of the 1923 Treaty of Lausanne and the population exchange between Greece and Turkey, all remaining Greeks native to the island of Marmara emigrated to Greece and other locations around the globe.
+Beginning in the 17th century, some Turks and a relatively large number of Jewish people lived on the island; most of these were Sephardi who had left Spain after the Inquisition.
+During World War I, much of the population was forced off the island onto the mainland, and following the war, as a result of the 1923 Treaty of Lausanne and the population exchange between Greece and Turkey, all remaining Greeks native to the island of Marmara emigrated to Greece and other locations around the globe.

-The island's Greek Orthodox diaspora settled primarily in Neos Marmaras in Chalkidiki, the island of Euboea and in the city of Thessaloniki in northern Greece.
-In addition, Canada, Australia and South America were popular destinations for Greek immigration of that time.
-Many of the former Jewish residents settled in the North American cities of New York, Los Angeles, San Francisco, Portland (Oregon) and the Seattle/Tacoma area.
+The island's Greek Orthodox diaspora settled primarily in Neos Marmaras in Chalkidiki, the island of Euboea, and in the city of Thessaloniki in northern Greece.
+In addition, Canada, Australia, and South America were popular destinations for Greek immigration of that time.
+Many of the former Jewish residents settled in the North American cities of New York, Los Angeles, San Francisco, Portland (Oregon), and the Seattle/Tacoma area.

 Many of the current residents of Marmara Adasi are descendants of Turks who fled Greek islands during the population transfers of the 1920s.
 Initially, immigrants from Crete and families from the Black Sea region were settled in the houses and other properties left by the Greeks on the islands, particularly on Marmara Island.
 Since the Topağaç Plain, located in the eastern part of Marmara Island, was a malaria hotspot at that time, those who acquired land there were temporarily settled in Asmalı Village to the north.
 Permanent settlement in Topağaç Village began in 1928 with immigrants from Greece, and in 1930, worker families from Karabiga were also settled in this village.

 1935 earthquake

-On 4 January 1935 at 16:41:29 local time, an earthquake hit the Marmara Island and its neighboring islands Avşa and Paşalimanı, causing five deaths, 30 people injured and several villages destroyed.
+On 4 January 1935 at 16:41:29 local time, an earthquake hit the Marmara Island and its neighboring islands Avşa and Paşalimanı, causing five deaths, 30 people injured, and several villages destroyed.

-Geography and Climate
+Geography and climate

-Marmara Island has an area of 117.18 square kilometers.
+Marmara Island has an area of 117.18 km^{2}.
 The island, which roughly resembles an ellipse, has mountainous terrain in its central regions, while its north and south are generally hilly.
 The hilly area in the north extends in a strip and narrows towards the west.
-The height of these hills, which expand east of Badalan Bay, reaches 337 meters in the east.
-Karabanlar Hill in the southern part of this hilly area in the northern section of the island reaches 346 meters, while the Yavuzaki ridge reaches up to 359 meters.
+The height of these hills, which expand east of Badalan Bay, reaches 337 m in the east.
+Karabanlar Hill in the southern part of this hilly area in the northern section of the island reaches 346 m, while the Yavuzaki ridge reaches up to 359 m.